fivetwenty-io/ocfp-cli/README.md

 # OCFP CLI - Go Implementation

-A modern, high-performance command-line interface for the Open Cloud Foundry Platform (OCFP), rewritten in Go for improved speed, cross-platform compatibility, and maintainability.
+A command-line interface for the Open Cloud Foundry Platform (OCFP), rewritten in Go for improved speed, cross-platform compatibility, and maintainability.

 ## Features